work-shop/the-avenue-concept-website/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 7.0.4 =
+* Enhancement: Add mitigation for the WordPress Attachment File Traversal and Deletion vulnerability.
+* Tweak: Fire a WordPress action whenever settings are updated.
+* Bug Fix: Improved input sanitization on the logs page to prevent triggering warnings.

 = 7.0.3 =
 * Security Fix: Fixed SQL injection vulnerability in the logs page.
 Note: Admin privileges are required to exploit this vulnerability.
 Thanks to Çlirim Emini, Penetration Tester at sentry.co.com, for reporting this vulnerability.